MicrosoftDocs/OfficeDocs-Support/Teams/teams-sign-in/sign-in-loop.md

 ## Symptoms

-When you try to sign in to Microsoft Teams in Microsoft Edge, Internet Explorer or Google Chrome, the site continually loops, and you can never sign in.
+When you try to sign in to Microsoft Teams in Microsoft Edge, Internet Explorer, Google Chrome, Firefox or Safari, the site continually loops, and you can never sign in.

 ## Cause